Swiss Economy Recovers In Q2

-BRUSSELS (dpa-AFX) - Switzerland's economy recovered from the COVID slump in the second quarter, the Federal Statistical Office reported Thursday.
+Switzerland's economy recovered from the COVID slump in the second quarter, the State Secretariat for Economic Affairs reported Thursday.

 Gross domestic economy grew 1.8 percent sequentially, reversing a 0.4 percent fall in the first quarter and a 0.1 percent drop in the fourth quarter of 2020.
 But this was slower than the 2 percent growth forecast by economists.